Talita worldwide

 Sweden

-Our shelters Villa Talita and Lilla Talita are located in Stockholm.
-When Talita was founded in 2004, we could only offer trauma therapy and eventually also education, but in 2012 we got our first shelter and since then we have offered our target group both emergency shelter for a short time and a one-year rehabilitation program.
-Most people who come to us are referred by the police and social services in connection with their outreach work.
+When Talita was founded in 2004, we could only offer trauma therapy and, eventually, education as well; but in 2012, we opened our shelter, and since then we have offered our target group both short-term emergency shelter and a one-year rehabilitation program.
+Most of the women who come to us are referred by the police and social services as part of their outreach work.

-Villa Talita is located in a quiet area with an inviting garden and consists of five rooms and a kitchen.
+Villa Talita is located in a quiet area, close to green spaces.
+The house has an inviting garden and consists of five rooms and a kitchen.
 There is room for four women at a time.
-Lilla Talita is a sheltered apartment for two women at a time.
-We also have release apartments that allow us to extend the program for another year.
+We also have transitional apartments that allow us to extend the program by an additional year.

 Two tents on the Mongolian steppe